Religious views on organ donation: General overview

 Due to the recent advancements in medical technology, many religious and moral dilemmas have impacted biomedical ethics.
 It is difficult to reach full consensus on organ donation within each religion.

 One of the main problems that has come from these advancements in the past few decades has been defining death, which leads to organ donation and transplantation controversy.
 In 1968, Harvard medical school defined death as 'irreversible coma.'
 It is important for healthcare practitioners to understand formal religious views on bioethics and organ donations in multicultural societies so medical advancements can still be aligned with religious views.

 Both receiving and donating organs is up to interpretation as there is no direct references to the process in religious texts.
 Because of this, many scholars, religious authorities and individuals interpret the readings differently.
 All this allows for different views between religions as well as within major religions.
 Any religious processes and traditions that occur right after death also affect views on organ donation.

 Christianity

 Christians generally support organ donation as an altruistic act and leaves the process as an individual decision.
 The Church of England has stated that organ donation is an act of Christian duty.

 Catholicism

-Catholics believe the dead body is designed for resurrection and eternal life.
-However, love and communion are key beliefs in Catholic religion and an organ donor's act is considered an act of self-giving and communion.
-The New Testament suggests in the Gospel of Matthew 22:39, "Thou shalt love thy neighbour as thyself."
-Pope John Paul II interpreted this Golden Rule in his quote,"We shall receive our supreme reward from God according to the genuine and effective love we have shown to our neighbor."
-Pope Benedict XVI has owned a donor card since the 1970s, but deceased popes cannot become organ donors because their bodies must be buried intact, and preserved as potential relics.
+Catholics believe that organ donation is a moral act when carried out with the consent of the donor.
+The Catechism of the Catholic Church states that: